Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Light Requirements

-Chinese Water Bamboo can also thrive under grow light where the natural lighting is not sufficient.
+You may also grow Chinese Water Bamboo under grow lights if the natural lighting is not sufficient.
+Take a look at these full spectrum grow lights on Amazon.

 Temperature and Humidity

-The best temperature for your Lucky Bamboo is an average warmth with a minumum of 150C.
-Keep the plant away from cold draughts as they can cause leaf drop and brown leaf tips and edges.
+The best temperature for your Lucky Bamboo is an average warmth within the range of 16-270C.
+Keep it away from cold drafts as they can cause leaf drop and brown leaf tips and edges.

 Regularly clean the leaves by damp-wiping to get rid of dust and also discourage pests and diseases infestation.